Skip to content

 bootrec /rebuildbcd

-We tested this on a Windows 10 PC where the standard bootrec commands returned “Total identified Windows installations: 0.”
-After renaming the old BCD file and rebuilding, Windows detected the installation and booted successfully.
+When the standard bootrec commands return “Total identified Windows installations: 0,” renaming the old BCD file and rebuilding lets Windows detect the installation and boot successfully.

 #Fix 4: Run System Restore